dineshsolankii/Titanic-Survival-Prediction/README.md

-# Titanic Survival Prediction
+# 🚢 Titanic Survival Prediction

-In this problem, you'll use data science and machine learning techniques to predict the survival of passengers on the Titanic.
+In this project, you'll apply data science and machine learning techniques to predict the survival of passengers on the Titanic.
 Below is a step-by-step guide to approach the problem.

-## Step 1: Load and Explore the Dataset
+## 📊 Step 1: Load and Explore the Dataset

 ### 1.1.
 Import Libraries
-You’ll need libraries for data manipulation, visualization, and machine learning.
+You'll need libraries for data manipulation, visualization, and machine learning.

 ### 1.2.
 Load the Dataset
 Download the dataset from Kaggle (Titanic Dataset) and load it into a Pandas DataFrame.